-How a lawyer handles your work compensation claim will make a difference in what benefits you receive.
+How an Atlanta workers’ compensation lawyer handles your work compensation claim will make a difference in what benefits you receive.
 Ron Hilley has a successful track record of achieving positive results for people throughout the Atlanta area and all of Georgia.

 Our firm handles a broad range of workers’ compensation claims, including those involving: